 National Trails System The National Trails System Act of 1968, as amended, calls for establishing trails in both urban and rural settings for persons of all ages, interests, skills, and physical abilities.
 The act promotes the enjoyment and appreciation of trails while encouraging greater public access.
 It establishes four classes of trails: national scenic trails, national historic trails, national recreation trails, and side and connecting trails.
-National scenic trails are to be continuous, extended routes of outdoor recreation within protected corridors.
+National scenic trails are to be continuous. extended routes of outdoor recreation within protected corridors.
 The first two established under the National Trails System Act were the Appalachian and Pacific Crest trails.
 They wind through some of the Nation's most striking natural beauty.
 National historic trails recognize past routes of exploration, migration, and military action.

 The term national recreation trail is given to an existing trail by the Federal Government, upon application, in recognition of its role as a component of the National Trails System.
-Today more than 780 of these trails have been designated throughout the country.
+Today more than 800 of these trails have been designated throughout the country.
 They are located in every state, the District of Columbia, and Puerto Rico, totaling more than 9,000 miles in length.
-Most of them, 513, are on federal lands.
-Of the remainder, 147 are state trails, 82 are local, and 31 are on private lands, and 12 are managed by two or more entities.
+Most of them, 525, are on federal lands.
+Of the remainder, 151 are state trails, 85 are local, and 31 are on private lands, and 12 are managed by two or more entities.
 Side and connecting trails provide additional access to and between components of the National Trails System.
 To date, two have been designated.
-Since 1963, 33 long-distance trails have been studied for inclusion in the system, and 17 have been designated.
-The National Park Service administers 12 of them, the Forest Service administers four, and the Bureau of Land Management, one.
-The National Trails System is administered by the National Park Service, U.S. Department of the Interior.
-The National Park Service encourages other public and private agencies to develop, maintain, and protect trails.
+Since 1968, 35 long-distance trails have been studied for inclusion in the system, and 19 have been designated.
+The National Park Service administers 14 of them, the Forest Service administers four, and the Bureau of Land Management, one.
+The National Park Service encourages all public and private agencies to develop, maintain, and protect trails.
 With the cooperation and support of a nationwide trails community, the vision of an interconnected, crosscountry trail system will become a reality.